In general, you can use the following template to install a package in R:

 For demonstration purposes, assume that the file is stored under the following path:

-So this is the code to import the Excel file:
+So this is the full code to import the Excel file:

 You’ll need to adjust the path to reflect the location where the Excel file is stored on your computer (don’t forget to use double backslash within the path name to avoid any errors).

-Run the code in R, and you’ll get this table which matches with the data stored in the Excel file:
+Run the code in R, and you’ll get this table that matches with the data stored in the Excel file:

 1 Laptop 1200